Home::Happy Life::Five Ways to Use LinkedIn More Effectively

 Final Thoughts on Enhancing Your LinkedIn Networking Experience

-One other useful tip: research and joins groups that interest you, including alumni groups, and follow key companies and industries.
+One other useful tip: research and join groups that interest you, including alumni groups, and follow key companies and industries.

 Also, remember to get a personalized URL for your profile -- and share that URL on everything, from your resume to business cards to any online profiles or bios in articles you publish.